(September 7, 2022)

 About Mammoth Lakes Recreation

-Formed in 2014, Mammoth Lakes Recreation’s mission is to deliver cutting edge sustainable recreation, mobility, and arts & culture opportunities and infrastructure for the benefit of the community and natural environment in the Eastern Sierra.
-For more information, go to www.mammothlakesrecreation.org. |
+Formed in 2014, Mammoth Lakes Recreation’s mission is to deliver cutting edge sustainable recreation, mobility, and arts & culture opportunities and infrastructure for the benefit of the community and natural environment of Mammoth Lakes.
+For more information, go to www.mammothlakesrecreation.org.